-For items such as bank statements as well as current credit card and loan statements, you can use documents printed off of a bank or creditor’s web site when you apply for a mortgage.
+For items such as bank, brokerage or investment account statements as well as current credit card and loan statements, you can use documents printed off of a bank or creditor’s website when you apply for a mortgage.
 For other items such as your W-2s, tax returns and pay stubs you are required to provide copies of the original documents.

 Review our Mortgage Document Checklist